retroelec/T-HMI-C64/README.md

   (however please be aware that you could overwrite an already installed specfic Arduino core, see also next chapter):
   make install

-### Compile code (optional)
+### Compile code (optional for Android BLE keyboard, mandatory for Web keyboard)

-First adapt the file Makefile and choose the board you want the code to be compiled for (adapt variable BOARD).
+First adapt the file Makefile and choose

+- the board you want the code to be compiled for (adapt variable BOARD)
+- the keyboard type: Android BLE keyboard, Web keyboard (adapt variable KEYBOARD)

+If you choose the Web keyboard, you also have to provide the credentials of your WLAN.
+The credentials are transferred to the Makefile via environment variables (WLAN_SSID, WLAN_PASSWORD).

+Under Linux, the environment variables can be set in a script (e.g. setenv.sh), for example:
+export WLAN_SSID="myssid”
+export WLAN_PASSWORD="mypasswd”

+The script must then be executed with the "source" command so that the environment variables are available in the current shell, e.g.:
+source setenv.sh

+The Web keyboard requires the following libraries for a successful compilation: ArduinoJson, AsyncTCP and ESPAsyncWebServer.
+The libraries AsyncTCP and ESPAsyncWebServer need to be installed from their respective GitHub pages, as the versions available in the standard Arduino Library Manager are outdated and incompatible with the current source code of this project.

 If you installed the required Arduino core and libraries on your system (see also previous chapter), you can compile the code using the following command: